leandroroser/meli_data_challenge_2021/README.md

 > python main.py

 ## Results
-An csv with the outcome of the analysis is generated in the DATA folder.
+A csv with the outcome of the analysis will be generated in the DATA folder.